-Theorem 74 (Adleman (1978)) All languages in BPP have polynomial circuits.
+Theorem 73 (Adleman (1978)) All languages in BPP have polynomial circuits.

-- Our proof will be nonconstructive in that only the existence of the desired circuits is shown. - Something exists if its probability of existence is nonzero. - It is not known how to efficiently generate circuit C_n given 1^n . - If the construction of C_n is efficient, then P = BPP, an unlikely result.
+- Our proof will be nonconstructive in that only the existence of the desired circuits is shown. - Recall our proof of Theorem 15 (p.
+186). - Something exists if its probability of existence is nonzero. - It is not known how to efficiently generate circuit C_n . - In fact, if the construction of C_n can be made efficient, then P = BPP, an unlikely result.